Combine the flour and seasonings. In a shallow mixing bowl, mix together the flour, sweet paprika, onion powder, dried thyme, and dried basil.

+Deglaze.
 Stir in the chicken broth and, using a wooden spoon, scrape up any browned bits from the bottom of the skillet.
 Cook for a minute.

+Add in the remaining ingredients.
 Stir in the heavy cream, grated parmesan cheese, red pepper flakes, salt, and pepper.
-Decrease heat to medium-low and let sauce simmer for 2 minutes.
+Reduce the heat to medium-low and simmer the sauce for 2 minutes.
+Add in the sundried tomatoes and cook for 30 seconds.

 Notes